tfachada/thesist/template/main.typ

   // PIC2-related settings:

-    // Set to true if this is a PIC2 report.
-This will change some of the cover page.
+    // Set to true for the cover to say this is a PIC2 report.
     pic-mode: false,

     // Used to edit the text right before the name of the degree.
 Only change this if the PIC mode default for some reason isn't good.
     string-before-degree: none,

+    // Set to true to hide the committee, acknowledgments or abstracts if either is unneeded
+    // If you are writing a thesis, leave them all as false!
+    hide-committee: false,
+    hide-acknowledgments: false,
+    hide-abstract: false,

     // Defines whether chapters should always start on an odd page.
-If you are writing a PIC2 report, check with your supervisor(s) if you have to set to false or not.
-If you are writing a thesis, leave it as true.
+    // If you are writing a PIC2 report, check with your supervisor(s) if you have to set to false or not.
+    // If you are writing a thesis, always leave it as true!
     chapters-on-odd-pages: true,

-    // Set to true to optionally hide acknowledgments or abstracts
-    // (don't do this unless it's a PIC2 report!)
-    hide-acknowledgments: false,
-    hide-abstract: false,

   // Set the chapter heading style